willyvaessen/100DaysofCode/README.md

 size without having to rely on media queries all the time.
 Although that's not entirely possible, I've come this far with only two queries, merely for the sake of having a minimum and maximum font size.

+## 2 September 2023

+Day 33.
+Time to renew my JetBrains license.
+I had been looking into this earlier, but their sales support stated I had to wait until AFTER 1 September to renew.
+Today I did this, with the 40% discount.

+Worked a little on the new responsive layout today.